This is part 6 on my ongoing rant about the Neo-Pagan Wheel of the Year. Previous parts can be found at the end of this article.

 1. Look to the season.

 I live in the Midwest, so the spring equinox — not Imbolc — marks the true beginning of spring.
 We probably will not have any more snow storms after the equinox (fingers crossed).
 It’s getting warmer and the snow on the ground is melting, making a muddy mess.
 Birds can be heard singing again in the morning air.
 Little bits of green life can be seen poking their heads through the ground or on tree limbs.
 Daylight Savings has also come into effect (on the first Sunday in March), which suddenly and artificially has the effect of seeming to lengthen the days for many of us (while simultaneously making us sleep deprived).
 For me, I experience the spring equinox as the return of light and life, both literal and metaphorical.
-Part of our family’s spring equinox ritual involves “charming the plow”, trying brightly colored ribbons onto our gardening tools.
+Part of our family’s spring equinox ritual involves “charming the plow”, trying brightly colored ribbons onto our gardening tools.2.
+Work out what the day means mythologically in relation to the season.

 In our family we relate the return of light and new life in nature to stories about gods and goddesses returning from the underworld and the triumph of sun deities over deities of darkness.
 In the ancient pagan traditions, there are many stories of dying and rising gods and goddesses, some of which which are associated with the return of life from in the spring, including the myth of Persphone’s escape from Hades and the myth of Ishtar/Inanna’s rescue of her consort Tammuz/Dumuzi from the underworld.
 (It is these myths that the Wiccan legend of the descent of the Goddess is likely based on.)
 Another part of our family’s ritual practice involves lighting one candle on a seven candle candelabra on Imbolc/Brigid and one more candle each week until the spring equinox to symbolize Ishtar’s passing through each of the seven gates of the underworld.